iSnobal/.github/profile/README.md

 ### Current
 * United States Bureau of Reclamation; Grant # R24AC00060-00
+* United States Bureau of Reclamation; Grant # R24AC00061 to the University of Utah
 * United States Bureau of Reclamation, Snow Water Supply Forecasting (SWSF) Program; Grant # R24AC00027-00
+* Cooperative Institute for Research to Operations in Hydrology (CIROH) with funding under award NA22NWS4320003 to the University of Utah from the NOAA Cooperative Institute Program

 ### Past
-* NASA ESD Applied Sciences - Water Resources; Grant # 80NSSC19K1243
+* NASA ESD Applied Sciences - Water Resources; Grant # 80NSSC19K1243 to the University of Utah
-* NOAA via the Cooperative Institute for Research on Hydrology (CIROH); Grant # NA22NWS4320003